EricZheng1024/BBOBxPlatEMO/README.md

    ```
    ..\coco-2.6.3\code-experiments\build\matlab
    ```
    This folder contains all the necessary files.
-You can rename it if needed.
+You can rename it if needed (e.g., `coco_matlab`).

 ---